Seagull Book: Deseret Book conflict

 In July 2006, Deseret Book publicly disputed how its products were promoted at Seagull bookstores.
 Deseret Book claimed Seagull wasn't properly honoring its merchandising programs or adequately utilizing promotional materials, which it requires of all its vendors.
 Deseret Book announced that its wholesale division would no longer sell to Seagull Book and it was not seeking negotiation before the decision would take effect at the end of the month.

 This announcement was "a complete surprise to Seagull management" who saw this as "a deliberate attack on its presence in the LDS market" and assumed "discount prices are the reason."
 Some worried this could crush Seagull's business, which was understood to rely on sales from Deseret Book products.

-Attempting to negotiate their situation, Seagull Book consulted with a public relations company and scheduled a press conference.
+In an attempt to negotiate their situation, Seagull Book consulted with a public relations company and scheduled a press conference.
 Within hours the conference was canceled when Deseret Book lifted their ban for one month to allow for talks with Seagull.
 As the companies explored the possibility of Deseret Book acquiring Seagull, the deadline was extended beyond August.

 Acquisition

-In December 2006, Deseret Book bought Seagull Book, as well as its sister company, Covenant Communications, another major Deseret Book competitor.
+In December 2006, Deseret Book bought Seagull Book, as well as its sister company Covenant Communications, another major Deseret Book competitor.
 Financial details were not publicly disclosed.

 At the age of 67, Lewis Kofford was considering retirement and initiated the buyout discussions.
 In recent years Deseret Book had acquired other major competitors, including Bookcraft, Excel Entertainment Group, and LDS Living magazine.

 This created a chain of 69 stores, although they would continue as two independent, coexisting companies, and retain their existing stores, employees, and market specialties.
 The retailers were already successfully filling two different niches in the LDS market, and rather than transform into Deseret Book, Seagull would act as its discount chain.
 Seagull Book has continued to operate as an independent entity to Deseret Book retail stores.

 Following the merger, independent publisher Kent Larsen published his concerns, saying that when Deseret Book has previously acquired its largest competitors (such as Bookcraft in 1999), the LDS market shrank resulting in fewer publications and leading to downsizing.

 Company name

 The "Tape" in Seagull Book & Tape referred to the store's marketing of audio cassette tapes, generally of recorded sermons and lectures of popular LDS speakers.
 Many of these products were produced by Covenant Recordings, or Covenant Communications, for which owner Lewis Kofford also founded Seagull as a retail outlet.
 When Seagull was sold to Deseret Book in 2006, the store's name was shortened to "Seagull Book".
-By this time audio tape products had been largely replaced by Compact Discs (CDs).
+By this time audio tape products had been largely replaced by compact discs (CDs).

-The seagull is a symbol in Mormon culture from the miracle of the gulls, where early pioneers were saved from a plague of crickets.
-The bird is also honored as the Utah state bird and in the LDS Church's Seagull Monument in Salt Lake City.
+The seagull is a symbol in Mormon culture from the miracle of the gulls, a Mormon legend about gulls saving early Mormon pioneers from a plague of crickets.
+The California gull is the Utah state bird and appears in the LDS Church's Seagull Monument in Salt Lake City.